ArtSabintsev/Siren/README.md

 ```

 ## Implementation Examples
-Implementing Siren is as easy as adding two line of code to your app.
+Implementing Siren is as easy as adding two lines of code to your app:

 ```swift
 import Siren // Line 1